 The coolant must be changed at the intervals specified in the periodic maintenance and lubrication chart.
 Have a Yamaha dealer change the coolant.
+WARNING!
+Never attempt to remove the radiator cap when the engine is hot.
+[EWA10381]

-FAUM2390 Replacing the air filter element

-and cleaning the check hose
+FAUM2390 Replacing the air filter element and cleaning the check hose cleaned if necessary.

 The air filter element should be replaced at the intervals specified in the periodic maintenance and lubrication chart.
 Have a Yamaha dealer replace the air filter element more frequently if you are riding in unusually wet or dusty areas.
-In addition, the air filter check hose must be frequently checked and cleaned if necessary.
+In addition, the air filter check hose must be frequently checked and